Espirandel/Espirandel/README.md

 ### 👩‍💻 About Me :

-↪️🦎 I'm a young brazilian🇧🇷 developer.
+↪️🦎 I'm a young brazilian 🇧🇷 developer.

 ↪️💻 I’m currently working as an intern dev looking for experience in backend and frontend.